Long Christmas tree spread with puts

 A long Christmas tree spread with puts is a three-part strategy involving six puts.
 If there are four strike prices, A, B, C and D, with D being the highest, a long Christmas tree spread with puts is created by buying one put at strike D, skipping strike C, selling three puts at strike B and buying two puts at strike A. All puts have the same expiration date, and the four strike prices are equidistant.

-In the example above, one 110 Put is purchased, the 105 strike is skipped, three 100 Puts are sold, and two 95 Puts are purchased.
+In the example below, one 110 Put is purchased, the 105 strike is skipped, three 100 Puts are sold, and two 95 Puts are purchased.
 The position is established for a net debit, and both the potential profit and maximum risk are limited.

 Example of long Christmas tree spread with puts